The frog model on Galton-Watson trees: A - Law

 \subsection{The Proof for Augmented Galton-Watson Trees}

-The ergodic theory argument that we use is heavily indebted to the groundbreaking proof in \cite{LPP} and the altered versions that appear in \cite{LPP-biased} and \cite[Chapter 17]{LP}; following their lead, let $\AGW$ denote the augmented Galton-Watson measure on rooted trees conditioned on non-extinction.
-The purpose of adding an extra child to the root is that now the root---on average---looks the same as any other vertex, thereby making the problem more amenable to ergodic theory arguments; to increase the self-similarity, let $\FM^{(\lambda +)}_T$ denote the measure induced by the frog model on $T$ where $\Poiss(\lambda)$ sleeping frogs are placed at each vertex \emph{including} the root (note that we can think of the $\Poiss(\lambda)$ sleeping frogs added to the rooted as being immediately activated by the single active frog positioned at the root).
-We will work on a large measure space containing all of the information necessary for the frog model: define $\TPPT$ to be the set of rooted trees decorated with an infinite path coming from the root, a non-negative number $n_v$ associated to each vertex, and $n_v$ paths starting from each vertex $v$.
-Define the measure $\AGW \times \SRW \times \Poiss_\lambda \times \SRWS$ on $\TPPT$ to be the measure where the measure on trees is $\AGW$ conditioned on non-extinction, the infinite path from the root is assigned the law of an independent simple random walk, the numbers $n_v$ are i.i.d. $\Poiss(\lambda)$, and the laws of the $n_v$ paths are mutually independent simple random walks starting at $v$.
+The ergodic theory argument that we use is heavily indebted to the groundbreaking work \cite{LPP} and the altered versions that appear in \cite{LPP-biased} and \cite[Chapter 17]{LP}; following their lead, let $\AGW$ denote the augmented Galton-Watson measure on rooted trees.
+The purpose of adding an extra child to the root is that now the root---on average---looks the same as any other vertex, thereby making the problem more amenable to ergodic theory arguments; to increase the self-similarity, let $\FM^{(\lambda +)}_T$ denote the measure induced by the frog model on $T$ where $\Poiss(\lambda)$ sleeping frogs are placed at each vertex \emph{including} the root (note that we can think of the $\Poiss(\lambda)$ sleeping frogs added to the root as being immediately activated by the single active frog positioned at the root).
+We will work on a large measure space containing all of the information necessary for the frog model: define $\TPPT$ to be the set of rooted trees decorated with an infinite path coming from the root, a non-negative {\BLUE integer} $n_v$ associated to each vertex, and $n_v$ paths starting from each vertex $v$ {\BLUE (for $v$ equal to the root, this is in addition to the infinite path already referenced)}.
+Define $\AGW \times \SRW \times \Poiss_\lambda \times \SRWS$ on $\TPPT$ to be the measure where the measure on trees is $\AGW$, the infinite path from the root is assigned the law of an independent simple random walk, the numbers $n_v$ are i.i.d. $\Poiss(\lambda)$, and the laws of the $n_v$ paths are mutually independent simple random walks starting at $v$.
 Note that if we place $n_v$ sleeping frogs at each vertex, and use the assigned paths to be their trajectories---should they awaken---and use the path at the root to be the trajectory of the first awake frog, then this measure space can be used for $\FM^{(\lambda +)}_{{\bf T}}$.

 We will decompose $\TPPT$ into the space of trees and paths---which we denote $\TP$---and think of the particles and their trajectories as decorating it; this will allow us to lean on the work of \cite{LPP}.
 For a given $\omega \in \TPPT$, define the shift operator $S$ as follows: let $v$ be the first vertex (after the root) along the path component of $\omega$ that is assigned to the root: \begin{itemize} \item the tree of $S(\omega)$ is the tree of $\omega$ with root shifted to be $v$. \item the path from the root $(x_0,v,x_2,\ldots)$ is changed to $(v,x_2,\ldots)$. \item the numbers $n_v$ and other trajectories are unchanged. \end{itemize}